request/request/README.md

 If you are using a tunneling proxy, you may set the `proxyHeaderWhiteList` to share certain headers with the proxy.

+You can also set the `proxyHeaderExclusiveList` to share certain headers only with the proxy and not with destination host.

 By default, this set is:

 ```